minashoukrala/school_curriculum_mapping/README.md

 4. **Open your browser**
    Navigate to `http://localhost:3000`

-## 🗄️ Database Migration
+## 🗄️ Database

 The application uses SQLite as the primary database:

 1. **SQLite Database**: All data is stored in `curriculum.db`
 2. **Automatic Schema**: Database schema is created automatically on first run
-3. **Data Persistence**: All curriculum rows and standards are stored in SQLite
+3. **Data Persistence**: All curriculum rows, standards, and school year are stored in SQLite
 4. **Performance**: Fast queries and efficient data storage

 ### Database Schema